purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Loss-Functions/Loss_Functions.md

 ## Loss Class

 ### Class Attributes:
-- `A`: Stores model prediction to compute back-propagation.
+- $A$: Stores model prediction to compute back-propagation.
-- `Y`: Stores desired output to compute back-propagation.
+- $Y$: Stores desired output to compute back-propagation.

 ### Class Methods:
 - `forward`:
-  - Parameters: `A` (model prediction), `Y` (desired output)
+  - Parameters: $A$ (model prediction), $Y$ (desired output)
-  - Returns: Loss value `L`
+  - Returns: Loss value $L$
-  - Description: Calculates and returns a scalar loss value `L` quantifying the mismatch between the network output and the desired output.
+  - Description: Calculates and returns a scalar loss value $L$ quantifying the mismatch between the network output and the desired output.

-- `backward`:
+- $backward$:
-  - Returns: `dLdA` (how changes in model outputs affect loss `L`)
+  - Returns: $dLdA$ (how changes in model outputs affect loss $L$)
-  - Description: Calculates and returns `dLdA`, which represents how changes in model outputs `A` affect the loss `L`.
+  - Description: Calculates and returns `dLdA`, which represents how changes in model outputs $A$ affect the loss $L$.
 It enables downstream computation for back-propagation.

 Please consider the following class structure: